-There are many effective methods for managing anxiety, and one such method I have used is the use of Aaron T Beck’s “AWARE” acronym, to help a person learn how to control their anxiety.
-Aaron T Beck is a prominent American psychiatrist who is known for developing cognitive-behavioural therapy (CBT).
-CBT is a form of therapy that focuses on identifying and changing negative thought patterns and behaviours that contribute to mental health challenges, including anxiety.
+There are many effective methods for managing anxiety, and one such method I have used is the use of Aaron T Beck’s “AWARE” acronym to help a person learn how to control their anxiety.
+Aaron T Beck is a prominent American psychiatrist known for developing cognitive-behavioural therapy (CBT).
+CBT is a form of treatment that focuses on identifying and changing negative thought patterns and behaviours that contribute to mental health challenges, including anxiety.
 One tool that Beck developed for managing anxiety is under the acronym ‘AWARE’.

 The Legacy of Aaron T Beck in Mental Health

-Beyond developing the AWARE technique and being a pioneer of cognitive-behavioural therapy, Beck’s contributions to the field of mental health have been vast.
+Beyond developing the AWARE technique and pioneering cognitive-behavioural therapy, Beck’s contributions to the mental health field have been vast.
 His approach to therapy has revolutionized the treatment of depression, anxiety, and other disorders.
-His work has not only provided tools for individuals but also trained countless therapists in these effective techniques.
+His work has provided tools for individuals and trained countless therapists in these effective techniques.

 The Importance of Recognising Anxiety Early